 Ongoing mentorship from network of university faculty, research professionals, program personnel, and peers

-Admission to researcHStart is highly competitive: no more than 30 participants will be selected.
-Selection is based on applicants’ stated interest in the program, academic record, and letters of recommendation.
+Admission to researcHStart is highly competitive.
+No more than 30 participants will be selected, based on their stated interest in the program, academic record, and letters of recommendation.

 - Review the applicant information packet

 - Submit the online application form

-- Identify two individuals (at least one teacher) to complete the applicant recommendation form: Instructions for Recommenders
+- Identify two individuals (at least one teacher) to complete the online applicant recommendation form

-- Applicants who advance to the second round: Complete an in-person interview with the program leadership team at your chosen site, scheduled for February.
+- Applicants who advance to the second round: Complete an in-person interview with the program leadership team at the respective site.

-Conflict of Interest: The selection of applicants is managed by the site leadership teams.
+Conflict of Interest Policy: The selection of applicants is managed by the site leadership teams.
 Immediate family members of the site leadership teams or of the researcHStart Advisory Committee are ineligible for the program.
 Immediate family members of faculty from a given site are ineligible for that site.
 All applications will be subject to the Conflict of Interest Policy.

 High school junior or senior at time of application